 2 pounds boneless, skinless chicken breasts

-3/4 cup pecan pieces toasted (I used almonds)
+3/4 cup pecan pieces, toasted (or substitute almonds)

-2 cups red seedless grapes (Jill also used cranberries)
+2 cups red seedless grapes (Jill also uses cranberries)

 When the chicken is cold, dice into bite-size chunks and transfer to a large bowl.
 Stir in pecans, grapes, celery and dressing.